mdekrey/GitAutomation/readme.md

 ## Prerequisites

+You need:

-You need docker for your operating system.
-That's it!
+* Docker for Desktop for your operating system.
+In settings/preferences, enable Kubernetes.
+* Helm.

+For Windows, you may use [Chocolatey](https://chocolatey.org/docs/installation).
+We also write shell scripts that get run via mingw, which is installed with most git setups.

+    choco install -y docker-desktop helm

 # Running GitAutomation
 Currently, we're still in a pre-release mode; I think it could be sufficiently considered in an "alpha" state, though it is quite stable!